-People management strategies address employees’ needs, unique talents, and career objectives, while also supporting their alignment with company goals and values.
+People management strategies address people’s needs, unique talents, and career objectives while supporting their alignment with company goals and values.

 Why should HR leaders care about people management?

-HR leaders and managers must have people management skills to effectively communicate, inspire, and direct employees.
-People management that nurtures employees fuels their motivation to work productively and passionately, leading to increased engagement and retention.
+HR leaders and managers must have people management skills to communicate, inspire, and direct talent effectively.
+Successful people management practices help motivate people to work productively and passionately, leading to increased engagement and retention.

-Effective people management demands that HR leaders embody a balance of essential work habits and personality traits.
+Effective people management demands that HR leaders embody several essential work habits.
 Here are five core practices HR leaders can incorporate to promote successful people management:

 - Lead by example.
 By demonstrating a high level of emotional intelligence, HR leaders can set the tone for a productive and dynamic work environment.
-Exemplifying essential characteristics such as empathy and resilience in the workplace shows employees how they should aim to behave in the workplace.
+Exemplifying essential characteristics such as empathy and resilience at work shows people how they should aim to behave in the workplace.

-- Gauge employees’ personalities.
-Knowing and understanding each employee’s unique personality and motivations enable managers to connect with employees on a personal level, as well as strategically maximize employees’ work potential.
-HR coach Katherine Giacalone emphasizes the importance of identifying and mentally categorizing each employee’s dominant personality for effective management purposes.
+- Gauge team members’ personalities.
+Knowing and understanding each person’s unique personality and motivations enables managers to connect with people on a personal level and strategically maximize their work potential.
+HR coach Katherine Giacalone emphasizes the importance of identifying and mentally categorizing each person’s personality for effective management.

 - Communicate respectfully.
 Clear and considerate communication is the foundation of any type of successful relationship.
-Encouraging employees and managers to practice active listening builds trust and healthy interpersonal connections, which promote a positive culture and foster productivity.
-Furthermore, managers who practice active listening can acquire valuable, constructive, employee feedback to improve the employee experience.
+Encouraging people and managers to practice active listening builds trust and healthy interpersonal connections, which promote a positive culture and foster productivity.
+Furthermore, active listening can help managers acquire valuable, constructive feedback to improve the employee experience.

 - Conflict resolution.
 Approaching conflict with respect for the individuals involved allows managers to resolve challenging situations with integrity.
-Instead of passively letting a conflict spiral out of control, managers can empathetically confront employees, which ultimately can strengthen interpersonal employee relationships and elevate the work community.
+Instead of passively letting a conflict spiral out of control, managers can empathetically approach people, ultimately strengthening interpersonal relationships and elevating the work community.

 - Offer development opportunities for managers.
-HR leaders can help managers develop their skills by providing development training or sponsoring them to learn from other educational platforms.
-HR leaders can also offer mentorship programs in which they provide a framework for managers to learn one-on-one with internal or external management coaches.
+HR leaders can help managers develop their skills by providing development training.
+They can also team up with finance team leaders to introduce budgets that enable managers to take certification and knowledge courses.
+HR leaders can also offer mentorship programs that provide a framework for managers to learn one-on-one with internal or external management coaches.

 Recommended For Further Reading